opentok/accelerator-core-js/README.md

 ## Sample Applications

-There are two sample applications for `Core` .
-The [React](https://github.com/opentok/accelerator-sample-apps-js/tree/master/react-sample-app) sample application was built with [Create React App](https://github.com/facebookincubator/create-react-app) and uses [webpack](https://webpack.github.io/) to transpile code.
-The other [sample application](https://github.com/opentok/accelerator-sample-apps-js/tree/master/vanilla-js-sample-app) is built with vanilla JavaScript.
+There are three sample applications for `Core`.
+The [React](/samples/core/react-sample) sample application was built with `Create React App` and uses webpack to transpile code.
+The [Vue](/samples/core/vue-sample) sample application was built with the Vue CLI.
+The [vanilla](/samples/core/vanilla) is built with vanilla JavaScript.

+There is also a [sample application](/samples/sdk-wrapper) for the `SDK Wrapper` that is built with vanilla JavaScript.

 ## Installation